Advanced Format: 4K native (4Kn)

 For hard disk drives working in the 4K native mode, there is no emulation layer in place, and the disk media directly exposes its 4096, 4112, 4160, or 4224-byte physical sector size to the system firmware and operating system.
 That way, the externally visible logical sectors organization of the 4K native drives is directly mapped to their internal physical sectors organization.
 Since April 2014, enterprise-class 4K native hard disk drives have been available on the market.

-Readiness of the support for 4 KB logical sectors within operating systems differs among their types, vendors and versions.
+Readiness of the support for 4096-byte logical sectors within operating systems differs among their types, vendors and versions.
 For example, Microsoft Windows supports 4K native drives since Windows 8 and Windows Server 2012 (both released in 2012) in UEFI.
+4K native drives may work on older operating systems such as Windows 7, but cannot be used as boot drive.

 Linux supports 4K native drives since the Linux kernel version 2.6.31 and util-linux-ng version 2.17 (released in 2009 and 2010, respectively).

 The color version of the logo indicating a 4K native drive is somewhat different from the 512e logo, featuring four rounded corners, a blue background, and text "4Kn" at the center of the logo.